What Does Liberal Arts College Mean? Pros and Cons

 Earlier, we mentioned the fact that liberal arts students are well-rounded students because of the many different courses included in the program.

-Critical thinking, creativity, problem-solving and effective communication are some of the core skills liberal arts studies help form, which allows those who possess them to enjoy a more holistic approach to take varying career paths.
+Critical thinking, creativity, problem-solving, and effective communication are some of the core skills liberal arts studies help form, allowing those who possess them to enjoy a more holistic approach and take varying career paths.

-Team-playing and collaboration are developed, too, courtesy of smaller classes discussed above.
+Team-playing and collaboration are developed, too, courtesy of the smaller classes discussed above.

-While it’s true that a liberal arts degree, whether from a liberal arts college or a large university, does not prepare students for a more focused career, it does groom them to earn a wide variety of skills, in particular transferrable ones, which they can leverage to their advantage to take on a wide variety of careers.
+While it’s true that a liberal arts degree, whether from a liberal arts college or a large university, does not prepare students for a more focused career, it does groom them to earn a wide variety of skills, particularly transferrable ones.

 Pro #4: Job opportunities and graduate degrees